cran-task-views/Cluster/Cluster.md

 ---
 name: Cluster
 topic: Cluster Analysis & Finite Mixture Models
-maintainer: Friedrich Leisch, Bettina Gruen
+maintainer: Bettina Grün
 email: Bettina.Gruen@R-project.org
-version: 2024-05-13
+version: 2024-06-07
 source: https://github.com/cran-task-views/Cluster/
 ---

-This CRAN Task View contains a list of packages that can be used for finding groups in data and modeling unobserved cross-sectional heterogeneity.
+This CRAN Task View contains a list of packages that can be used for finding groups in data and modeling unobserved heterogeneity.
 Many packages provide functionality for more than one of the topics listed below, the section headings are mainly meant as quick starting points rather than as an ultimate categorization.
 Except for packages stats and `r pkg("cluster", priority = "core")` (which essentially ship with base R and hence are part of every R installation), each package is listed only once.

 Most of the packages listed in this view, but not all, are distributed under the GPL.
 Please have a look at the DESCRIPTION file of each package to check under which license it is distributed.

+The first version of this CRAN Task View was written by Friedrich Leisch who also served as its first maintainer.

 ### Hierarchical Clustering: